crossplane/crossplane/design/design-doc-stacks.md

 The core experience for consuming new functionality in Crossplane is composed of 2 steps:

-1. Create an installation request for the name of the Crossplane Stack or one of the CRDs that it owns
+1. Create a stack install object for the name of the Crossplane Stack or one of the CRDs that it owns
     1. e.g., GitLab or `gitlabcluster.gitlab.com/v1alpha1`
 1. Create a CRD instance that the custom controller owns
     1. e.g., GitLab CRD instance